FRINXrepo/docs-public/_posts/2017-06-21-cli-service-module.md

     log:set TRACE io.frinx.cli

-### Listing supported devices over REST

-It is possible to check a current list of units and thus a current list of supported devices directly from OpenDaylight's REST interface.
-Please refer to [POSTMAN collection][1], folder *CLI registry* to see the actual list:

-### IOS device

 ## Supported devices

 This section lists all the device types currently supported by the CLI southbound plugin and configuration aspects implemented for them.